 A new class of 24 to 28 Stennis Fellows is selected competitively from each Congress.
 Each class is balanced with nearly equal numbers from both political parties and both chambers.
-The 112th Congress Stennis Fellows met at the National Conservation Training Center near Shepherdstown, West Virginia September 16-17, 2011 to explore more effective usage of dialogue as a leadership tool on Capitol Hill.
-The bipartisan and bicameral group of Congressional staff leaders is exploring the theme of Moving beyond Political Polarization: How Can Congress Best Serve the Nation in the Coming Decade? as they work together in a series of roundtable sessions and retreats.
-The Stennis Fellows of the 112th Congress met for their final retreat on June 1-2, 2012 to synthesize their learning and to share insights gained through the Fellowship with others.
+The 113th Congress Stennis Fellows met at the National Conservation Training Center near Shepherdstown, West Virginia September 20-21, 2013 to explore more effective usage of dialogue as a leadership tool on Capitol Hill.
+The bipartisan and bicameral group of Congressional staff leaders is exploring the theme of Meeting the Challenge: Bridging Boundaries for the Common Good as they work together in a series of roundtable sessions and retreats.
+The Stennis Fellows of the 113th Congress will meet for their final retreat in June of 2014 to synthesize their learning and to share insights gained through the Fellowship with others.

 The program invites nationally and internationally renowned experts to meet with the Stennis Fellows and stimulate their thinking.
 While learning from these outside authorities is a unique opportunity, the primary benefit of the program is the learning and relationship building that takes place among the Stennis Fellows themselves.